A-N-R-I/Codewars/README.md

 # Codewars
-Solutions to some of the problems at [Codewars](https://www.codewars.com/)
+My solutions to some of the problems at [Codewars](https://www.codewars.com/)